Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/03-running-self-test.md

 :::info
 The self-test routine is optional.
-Even with test failures, the Pioreactor is still operational (perhaps not where the test failed though!)
+Even with test failures, the Pioreactor is still operational (perhaps not where the test failed though!).
+We highly recommend a self-test at least after your initial setup.
 :::